What are microservices? The pros, cons, and how they workPosted Dec 20, 2022 | 15 min. (3035 words)

 - Create a web service to access the microservice, using Spring’s

-Here’s an illustration of the app’s structure (also from the Spring blog):
+Here’s an illustration of the app’s structure:

-- Currency conversion microservice with Spring Boot, by “Spring Boot Tutorial”
+- Currency conversion microservice with Spring Boot by Ranga Karanam

 Microservices in Docker

+If you have a large-scale application with several containers, you can also make use of a container orchestration platform.
+The two most popular tools are Docker Swarm and Kubernetes (see above).
 Docker Swarm is embedded in the Docker Engine; it’s Docker’s native orchestration tool.
-While Swarm fits well into the Docker ecosystem and it’s easy to set up, Kubernetes is more customizable and has higher fault tolerance.
+While Swarm fits well into the Docker ecosystem and is easy to set up, Kubernetes is more customizable and has higher fault tolerance.

-Microservices in the Cloud
+Microservices in the cloud

 - On-demand resources

 - Managed services